Bordeaux: Municipal administration

-The Mayor of the city is the environmentalist Pierre Hurmic.
+The Mayor of the city is Thomas Cazenave.

 Bordeaux is the capital of five cantons and the Prefecture of the Gironde and Aquitaine.

-The town is divided into three districts, the first three of Gironde.
+The city is divided into three districts, the first three of Gironde.
 The headquarters of Urban Community of Bordeaux Mériadeck is located in the neighbourhood and the city is at the head of the Chamber of Commerce and Industry that bears his name.

 The number of inhabitants of Bordeaux is greater than 250,000 and less than 299,999 so the number of municipal councilors is 65.
 They are divided according to the following composition: